itsk0ntra/multi-tools/README.md

 https://github.com/Jansy-cc for the discord server nuker

-https://github.com/Vladimir-0001 for the account backup tool :]
+https://github.com/Vladimir-0001 for the account backup tool

+https://github.com/Blank-c/ for the trojan grabber

 # Information
 I will update this project almost every day, so watch out for updates and give the project a star to support me :)